ably/ably-asset-tracking-android/README.md

 ### SLF4J warning logs

-AAT has a transitive dependency on the `SLF4J` library and it does not provide any default logger implementation.
-Because of that you can encounter below warning logs:
+AAT has a transitive dependency on the [SLF4J](https://www.slf4j.org/) library but we do not provide a default logger implementation.
+Because of that you can encounter below warning logs if you have not explicitly provided an implementation:

 ```
 W/System.err: SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".